Immigration policy of the first Trump administration: Mass deportation of illegal immigrants

+2016 campaign

 In August 2015, during his campaign, Trump proposed the mass deportation of illegal immigrants as a part of his immigration policy.
 During his first town hall campaign meeting in Derry, New Hampshire, Trump said that if he were to win the election, then on "[d]ay 1 of my presidency, they're getting out and getting out fast".

 Trump proposed a "Deportation Force" to carry out this plan, modeled after the 1950s-era "Operation Wetback" program during the Eisenhower administration that ended following a congressional investigation.
 Historian Mae Ngai of Columbia University, who has studied the program, has said that the military-style operation was both inhumane and ineffective.

 According to analysts, Trump's mass-deportation plan would encounter legal and logistical difficulties, since U.S. immigration courts already faced large backlogs.
 Such a program would also impose a fiscal cost; the fiscally conservative American Action Forum policy group estimates that deporting every illegal immigrant would cause a slump of $381.5 billion to $623.2 billion in private sector output, amounting to roughly a loss of 2% of U.S. GDP.
 Doug Holtz-Eakin, the group's president, said that the mass deportation of 11 million people would "harm the economy in ways it would normally not be harmed".

-In June 2016, Trump stated on Twitter that "I have never liked the media term 'mass deportation'—but we must enforce the laws of the land!"
+In June 2016, Trump stated on Twitter that "I have never liked the media term 'mass deportation' – but we must enforce the laws of the land!"
 Later in June, Trump stated that he would not characterize his immigration policies as including "mass deportations".
 However, on August 31, 2016, contrary to earlier reports of a "softening" in his stance, Trump laid out a 10-step plan reaffirming his hardline positions.
 He reiterated that "anyone who has entered the United States illegally is subject to deportation" with priority given to those who have committed significant crimes and those who have overstayed visas.
 He noted that all those seeking legalization would have to go home and re-enter the country legally.